The Impact of Behavioral Health Disorders on Chronic Medical Conditions

 To view this activity you will need Internet Explorer 7.0+ or Firefox 3.0+ with Windows Media Player 9+, RealPlayer 12+, or Adobe Flash Player 9+.
 Be sure to disable your pop-up blocking software prior to the beginning of this activity.

-This activity is designed to meet the educational needs of case managers, counselors, nurses, pharmacists, pharmacy technicians, physicians, psychologists, social workers and therapists interested in learning about the relationship between behavioral health and chronic medical conditions (CMCs).
+This activity is designed to meet the educational needs of case managers, counselors, nurses, pharmacists, pharmacy technicians, physicians, psychologists and therapists interested in learning about the relationship between behavioral health and chronic medical conditions (CMCs).

 - 1.00 ACPE - Pharmacists